midgardproject/phpcr-midgard2/README.md

 Midgard2 PHP Content Repository provider
 ========================================

 This project attempts to implement a [Midgard2](http://midgard2.org/) -backed implementation of the PHP Content Repository (PHPCR) interfaces.
-The idea is to have a fully [Jackalope](http://jackalope.github.com/) -compatible PHPCR provider that can be used in PHP Content Management Systems without requiring Java.
+The plan is to have a fully [Jackalope](http://jackalope.github.com/) compatible PHPCR provider that can be used in PHP Content Management Systems without requiring Java.

-Using Midgard2 instead of Apache Jackrabbit also has the benefit of making interoperability with regular relational databases used by many CMSs easy.
+Using Midgard2 instead of [Apache Jackrabbit](http://jackrabbit.apache.org/) also has the benefit of making interoperability with regular relational databases used by many CMSs easy.

 ## About Midgard2